junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I swear on Castiel's name," Dean says quietly.

 He knows this is the right answer immediately.
-Like casting a spell, as if he just somehow completed reciting the last verse of some magic words, there is instantly a heated sensation passing through his lips, spreading from corner of his lips to the center, heating up both his upper and lower lip.
+Like casting a spell, as if he just somehow completed reciting the last verse of some magic words, there is instantly a heated sensation passing through his lips, spreading from the corner of his lips to the center, heating up both his upper and lower lip.
 Startlingly glancing down, he sees a faint silver light glinting around his lips, and receding slowly as he watches.

 He touches his lips instantly, but nothing out of normal that he can find.